m-lab/website/_posts/blog/2019-07-30-global-pilot-entry.md

 ## Test Counts

-Clients are directed to M-Lab servers at a site randomly by the M-Lab location service.
+Clients are randomly directed to M-Lab servers at a site by the M-Lab [location service](https://locate.measurementlab.net).
 So, if all servers at a site are healthy, then we would expect all three to receive about the same number of tests over the same time period.
 For our analysis, all machines at each site were nominally healthy.

 Our methodology for comparing aggregate test counts:

-* Select the fastest test per IP over the time window (i.e. 1 day or 1 week).
+* Select the fastest test per IP over the time window (1 day or 1 week).
 * Round web100 rates to an integer number of websocket messages to emulate the new NDT server.
 * Exclude tests with duration <= 9 sec (a normal test is 10 sec)